prcao/backtester/README.md

 #### Outstanding orders
 At the beginning of each new day, a new snapshot will attempt to execute all of its outstanding orders from the previous snapshot.
 If an order is successful, it is removed from the snapshot's outstanding order list.
 An order will also be removed from the list if the expiration date has passed.

+To queue an order, use the

+`PortfolioSnapshot.queueOrderAtOpen(MarketOrder order)` or

+`PortfolioSnapshot.queueOrderEOD(MarketOrder order)`

-To queue an order, use the `PortfolioSnapshot.queueOrderAtOpen(MarketOrder order)` or `PortfolioSnapshot.queueOrderEOD(MarketOrder order)` functions. `queueOrderAtOpen` will attempt to execute the order the day it is queued and add itself to the snapshot's outstanding orders if it fails, `queueOrderAtEOD` will simply add itself to the snapshot's outstanding orders.
+ functions. `queueOrderAtOpen` will attempt to execute the order the day it is queued and add itself to the snapshot's outstanding orders if it fails, `queueOrderAtEOD` will simply add itself to the snapshot's outstanding orders.

 ### Strategy
 A strategy defines a trading strategy to be executed every market day.
-It is a functional interface with this signature:
+It is a functional interface with the signature

-`PortfolioSnapshot execute(PortfolioSnapshot  init, String  currentDatestamp);` `init` is the state of the portfolio before the strategy is executed.
+`PortfolioSnapshot execute(PortfolioSnapshot  init, String  currentDatestamp)`

+`init` is the state of the portfolio before the strategy is executed.
 This function should return the state of the portfolio after the strategy has been executed.

 Here is what a simple do nothing strategy would look like: